Ocean: Ocean basins

 The ocean fills Earth's oceanic basins.
 Earth's oceanic basins cover different geologic provinces of Earth's oceanic crust as well as continental crust.
 As such it covers mainly Earth's structural basins, but also continental shelves.
+Beside the world ocean, the Black and Caspian seas also occupy oceanic basins; the Mediterranean has in the past been cut off into its own basin.

 In mid-ocean, magma is constantly being thrust through the seabed between adjoining plates to form mid-oceanic ridges and here convection currents within the mantle tend to drive the two plates apart.
 Parallel to these ridges and nearer the coasts, one oceanic plate may slide beneath another oceanic plate in a process known as subduction.
 Deep trenches are formed here and the process is accompanied by friction as the plates grind together.
 The movement proceeds in jerks which cause earthquakes, heat is produced and magma is forced up creating underwater mountains, some of which may form chains of volcanic islands near to deep trenches.
 Near some of the boundaries between the land and sea, the slightly denser oceanic plates slide beneath the continental plates and more subduction trenches are formed.
 As they grate together, the continental plates are deformed and buckle causing mountain building and seismic activity.

 Every ocean basin has a mid-ocean ridge, which creates a long mountain range beneath the ocean.
 Together they form the global mid-oceanic ridge system that features the longest mountain range in the world.
 The longest continuous mountain range is 65000 km.
 This underwater mountain range is several times longer than the longest continental mountain range – the Andes.

 Oceanographers of the Nippon Foundation-GEBCO Seabed 2030 Project (Seabed 2030) state that as of 2024 just over 26% of the ocean floor has been mapped at a higher resolution than provided by satellites, while the ocean as a whole will never be fully explored, with some estimating 5% of it having been explored.